A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Methodology

 where \(\Vert\cdot\Vert_F\) denotes the Frobenius norm.

+\paragraph*{\bf Deformation Correction Network (Geometric Shape Augmenter)} We refer to the deformation correction network also as the \textit{geometric shape augmenter}, reflecting its dual role: (1) it estimates local deformation fields to correct for geometric distortions and non-rigid motion, improving overall alignment quality; and (2) the estimated deformation fields act as data augmentation during training, exposing the rigid correction network to a wider variety of spatial configurations.

-\paragraph*{\bf Deformation Correction Network} Let \(\Phi\) denote the parameters of an encoder-decoder in our geometric learning network, where \(\psi_I(\Phi)\) represents the deformation fields and \(\tilde{v}_0(\Phi)\) represents the velocity fields learned by the network.
+Let \(\Phi\) denote the parameters of an encoder-decoder in our geometric learning network, where \(\psi_I(\Phi)\) represents the deformation fields and \(\tilde{v}_0(\Phi)\) represents the velocity fields learned by the network.
 The general formulation of the loss for the deformation estimation network, which takes aligned images (or segmentations) and target images (or segmentations), is given by:

+Here, $\mathrm{reg}(\Theta, \Phi)$ is a regularization term on the network parameters, implemented as $L_2$ weight decay with a coefficient of $10^{-5}$.
 In addition to estimating deformations using LDDMM~\cite{zhang2019fast}, we provide a deep learning model that learns stationary velocity fields~\cite{balakrishnan2019voxelmorph} while maintaining comparable model accuracy.
-Advanced predictive image registration models, including TransMorph~\cite{chen2022transmorph} and DiffuseMorph~\cite{kim2022diffusemorph}, can be integrated into our framework.
-Analogous to our previous work~\cite{wang2024spaer}, we extend UniMo to a spatio-temporal approach that incorporates time information to handle the motion among data sequences.
-Please check the reference~\cite{wang2024spaer} for more details. \paragraph*{\bf Network Loss.} The objective function for the multimodal model is defined as:
+Our framework is modular in the choice of the deformation backbone.
+While our default implementation uses LDDMM and VoxelMorph-based UNet, advanced predictive registration models such as TransMorph~\cite{chen2022transmorph} (a transformer-based method that uses self-attention for long-range spatial correspondence) and DiffuseMorph~\cite{kim2022diffusemorph} (a diffusion-model-based approach that generates deformation fields through iterative denoising) can also be integrated.
+These alternative backbones are not contributions of this work but illustrate the modularity of UniMo's design. \paragraph*{\bf Network Loss.} The objective function for the hybrid model is defined as: